Andrew McCutchen Player Props: Pirates vs. Dodgers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .275 with 12 walks and 11 runs scored.
+- McCutchen leads Pittsburgh in OBP (.371) this season, fueled by 20 hits.

-- He ranks 62nd in batting average, 36th in on base percentage, and 36th in slugging among qualified hitters in MLB.
+- Among the qualifying hitters in MLB play, he ranks 64th in batting average, 46th in on-base percentage, and 31st in slugging.

-- McCutchen has picked up a hit in 13 of 20 games this year, with multiple hits five times.

-- He has gone deep in four games this season (20.0%), homering in 4.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.